 Susan Jung was born in California and moved to Hong Kong to work as a pastry chef before being offered a job at the South China Morning Post, where she reviews restaurants and writes weekly columns on cooking and the Hong Kong food scene.
 Her cookbook, A Celebration of Food, was published in 2012.

 Takanori Nakamura is a leading Japanese columnist, contributing articles on fashion, culture, travel and gastronomy for newspapers and magazines as well as appearing on television.
 His series in Ryori Tushin Food Journal, where he cooks with top chefs, has been running for over 100 issues and has been published as a book.

-Academy Chair: Africa
+Academy Chair: South & East Africa

 Based in Cape Town, Tamsin owns her own culinary consultancy and cookbook publishing company.
 She is an editor and cookbook author, and she publishes the works of celebrated local culinary icons.
 Previously the food editor for Shape Magazine, she now contributes to various South African food publications.
 Tamsin heads up the annual American Express Platinum Fine Dining Awards in her country, which has been in existence for 18 years.

 Valentina Ortiz Monasterio